Illeandra/Wafer/README.md

-# Wafer
+# Wafer-textarea
-Wafer is a Richtextarea opensource JavaScript framework
+Wafer-textarea is a Richtextarea opensource JavaScript framework